More than 60 Island Medical Program students are volunteering to help the Vancouver Island community during the COVID-19 outbreak.

-Volunteer coordinator and third-year student Madelaine Beckett says the students are also helping frontline workers at home.
+Volunteer coordinator Madelaine Beckett (IMP Class of 2021) says the students are also helping frontline workers at home.
 “We have quite a few students providing child care, pet care and grocery runs to frontline workers.
 We’ve tried to match one student to one family, just to minimize the total number of contacts and risk of exposure.”

 Several students are also volunteering to help the University Of Victoria (UVic) and Island Health, two of the IMP’s foundational partners.
 One team is collecting PPE donations for Island Health.
-“We recognize there is a shortage of medical-grade personal protective equipment on the front lines and we want to help address that need.” says Max Moor-Smith, a fourth-year student helping lead the donation drive.
+“We recognize there is a shortage of medical-grade personal protective equipment on the front lines and we want to help address that need.” says Max Moor-Smith (IMP Class of 2020), who is helping lead the donation drive.

-Fourth-year Lisa Jeffery volunteers with the UVic initiative 3D-printing face shields for local frontline health workers.
+Lisa Jeffery (IMP Class of 2020) volunteers with the UVic initiative 3D-printing face shields for local frontline health workers.
 “When this opportunity came up, I recognized it as a great opportunity to help.
-These folks are doing an incredible service,” says Jeffery.
+These folks are doing an incredible service,” says Lisa.
 The face shield project is lead by Stephanie Willerth, a cross-appointed associate professor in UVic’s Division of Medical Sciences (DMSC); DMSC faculty provide the majority of their teaching commitment to the IMP.

 The students’ contribution to the Island healthcare community through Island Health and UVic help illustrate benefits of the IMP’s foundational collaboration between those institutions and UBC.